Official OpenVPN Connect client program

 OpenVPN Connect for Windows

-This is the official OpenVPN Connect client software for Windows developed and maintained by OpenVPN Inc. This is the recommended client program for the OpenVPN Access Server.
+This is the official OpenVPN Connect for Windows, developed and maintained by OpenVPN Inc. This is the recommended client program for the OpenVPN Access Server.
 The latest version of OpenVPN for Windows is available here.

-If you have an OpenVPN Access Server, it is recommended to download the OpenVPN Connect client software directly from your own Access Server, as it will then come preconfigured for use.
-The version available here does not come preconfigured, but you can import a connection configuration into it.
+If you have an OpenVPN Access Server, we recommend downloading OpenVPN Connect directly from your own Access Server, as it will then come preconfigured for use.
+The version available here does not come preconfigured, but you can import a connection profile into it.
 It can also be used to update an existing installation and retain settings.

 A 32 bits version is also available: